Team Commitment Award

 1990 Team Commitment Award:

 Brett Sprtel didn’t have a starting position.
-But he went whereever and whenever he was needed.
+But he went wherever and whenever he was needed.
 He was a great practice partner who was well liked by his teammates.
 He would up getting plenty of varsity chances, many of them at very short notice.

 1989 Team Commitment Award: Al DeReu